-5.5 Need for the Project: There is a large, untapped market for broadband wireless access in rural and unserved/underserved areas where wired infrastructure cannot be economically deployed.
-There are frequency bands that allow cognitive radio based systems to share the spectrum with the primary users of the spectrum.
-Products based on this standard will be able to serve those markets and increase the efficiency of spectrum utilization in various bands where spectrum sharing is allowed.
-Also, it is a requirement of the Standards Association that the Sponsor shall initiate a revision of a standard whenever any of the material in the standard (including all amendments, corrigenda, etc.) become obsolete or incorrect, or if multiple amendments to a base standard are being worked on or near completion three years after its approval or most recent reaffirmation.
+5.5 Need for the Project: It is a requirement of the Standards Association that the Sponsor shall initiate a revision of a standard whenever any of the material in the standard (including all amendments, corrigenda, etc.) become obsolete or incorrect, or if multiple amendments to a base standard are being worked on or near completion three years after its approval or most recent reaffirmation.
 Such is the case here where there are two amendments (viz.
-P802.22a on MIBS and Management Plane Procedures and P802.22b on Enahcements for Broadband Services and Monitoring Applications) that are likely to complete in the near future.
+P802.22a on MIBS and Management Plane Procedures and P802.22b on Enhancements for Broadband Services and Monitoring Applications) that are likely to complete in the near future.
 Furthermore, the IEEE 802.22 Working Group has identified some clauses that require correction and maintenance.
-The intention is to incorporate the amendments P802.22a, P802.22b, make corrections to the IEEE Std.
-802.22-2011 as well as to add a new clause that provides ways in which the IEEE 802.22 Standard may be used in other frequency bands that allow spectrum sharing.
+This Revision project merges the P802.22a Amendment on MIBs and Management Plane Procedures.
+It also merges the P802.22b amendment on Enhancements for Broadband Services and Monitoring Applications.
+The revision project makes technical corrections to various Clauses.
+The revision project introduces a new clause that provides ways in which the IEEE 802.22 Standard may be used in other frequency bands that allow spectrum sharing.
 5.6 Stakeholders for the Standard: Manufacturers and users of semiconductor, personal computer, enterprise networking devices, consumer electronic devices, home networking equipment, mobile devices, wireless internet service providers etc.

 Intellectual Property 6.1.a.
 Is the Sponsor aware of any copyright permissions needed for this project?: No 6.1.b.
 Is the Sponsor aware of possible registration activity related to this project?: No